aarushi787/Orthotics-E-commerce/SETUP_GUIDE.md

-# Full-Stack Setup Guide: Fox Orthotics
+# Full-Stack Setup Guide: B.R.
+Surgical

 This guide will walk you through setting up the complete full-stack application, including the Node.js/Express backend, MySQL database, and connecting the React frontend.